North Macedonia national football team: UEFA Euro 2000 qualification

-Macedonia's journey to qualify for the UEFA Euro 2000 in the Netherlands and Belgium saw them grouped with FR Yugoslavia, Republic of Ireland, Croatia, and Malta.
+Macedonia's journey to qualify for the UEFA Euro 2000 in the Netherlands and Belgium saw them grouped with FRY, Republic of Ireland, Croatia, and Malta.
 They once again opened their qualifying campaign with a victory after beating Malta 4–0 at home on 6 September 1998.
 Their most notable result in the campaign was a 1–1 draw against Croatia in June 1999, with an equalizer of Georgi Hristov ten minutes before the end of the game.
 They helped Yugoslavia qualify directly and eliminate Croatia because they drew 1–1 against the Republic of Ireland with a last-minute equalizer of Goran Stavrevski.
 However, they failed to qualify again, finishing fourth in the group with eight points.

 2002 FIFA World Cup qualification

 Macedonia's 2002 World Cup qualifying campaign saw them grouped with Sweden, Turkey, Slovakia, Moldova, and Azerbaijan.
 They were unsuccessful in their opening match, going down to Slovakia 2–0 in Bratislava on 3 September 2000.
 The Macedonians once again failed to qualify for the 2002 World Cup as they finished fourth in the group with seven points.